-Created By Kids is excited to announce our 9TH YEAR running our Summer Camp Program!
-While we know our normal camp experience has changed due to COVID-19 and ongoing restrictions on in-person programs in NYC, we are still working hard to provide a fun, creative and SAFE Summer Camp experience in the studio.
+Created By Kids is excited to announce our 10TH YEAR running our Summer Camp Program!
+While we know our camp experience is still impacted by COVID-19 and ongoing restrictions on in-person programs in NYC, we are still working hard to provide a fun, creative and SAFE Summer Camp experience in the studio.

 We believe that visual arts are an important form of communication and expression, and that having a creative outlet can be deeply therapeutic, especially in difficult times.
-Our first priority is the safety of our staff and campers, so we have implemented a SAFETY POLICIES & GENERAL INFORMATION, we will be following, as well as limiting enrollment numbers to ensure proper social distancing.
+Our first priority is the safety of our staff and campers, so we will be following all up-to-date safety guidelines set by the DOH and CDC.
+Please read our SAFETY POLICIES & GENERAL INFORMATION thoroughly before registering for camp.
+We are again limiting the number of students in the studio, however, this is subject to change depending on vaccination status, COVID cases and social distancing guidelines at the time camp begins.
 We will be closely monitoring the guidelines and recommendations set by the DOH over the next several months and updating accordingly.
-As of now we are limited to 15 students per week during our summer camp however, if this changes and we are able to admit more campers, we will notify all families who are registered.
+As of now we are limited to 18 students per week during our summer camp however, if this changes and we are able to admit more campers, we will notify all families who are registered.

-Additionally, we hope the structured schedule and extra safety measures we’ll be implementing for in-person camp will be a helpful stepping stone to prepare your child for return to school in the Fall.
-At the same time, we want to enforce and model these safety precautions as an act of kindness and mutual respect, so that your child never feels the learning environment is less than warm and welcoming.
+We want to enforce and model these safety precautions as an act of kindness and mutual respect, so that your child never feels the learning environment is less than warm and welcoming.
 Staff will be serving your children both directly and behind the scenes and will initiate a process of constant evaluation of our policies, procedures, and interactions to reduce potential risk while fostering experiences that inspire creativity and celebrate community in new ways.
-We’re all in this together!

 As always, students will explore different thematic concepts each week, beginning with an educational foundation as inspiration.
 During the week we’ll use a variety of art-making techniques and mediums, including clay, textiles, printmaking, mixed-media projects, and more!
 The variety will keep kids interested while they learn about cultures, history, and literature through our unique fine arts curriculum.